How many people are sleeping rough in Oxford?

 The Ministry of Housing, Communities and Local Government funds Homeless Link, which supports councils in England to undertake either a count or an intelligence-led estimate of the number of people sleeping rough.

-- This represents a 18 percent decrease from the 45 counted during the annual street count in November 2018
+- This represents a 30 percent increase from the 37 counted during the street count in March

-- Fourteen people (38 percent) had been sleeping rough in Oxford for less than six months - a decrease from the 20 people (44 percent) counted in November
+- Twenty seven people (56 percent) had been sleeping rough in Oxford for less than six months - an increase from the 14 people (38 percent) counted in March

-- Of these 14 people, 12 were new to rough sleeping and two had returned to the streets after being accommodated
+- Of these 27 people, 12 were new to rough sleeping and 10 had returned to the streets after being accommodated

-- Eighteen people (49 percent) were long term rough sleepers who had been sleeping rough for more than six months, compared to the 15 people (33 percent) counted in November
+- Twenty people (42 percent) were long term rough sleepers who had been sleeping rough for more than six months, compared to the 18 people (49 percent) counted in March

-- 19 percent of rough sleepers were identified as women (seven individuals).
-This is a slight decrease on the number and proportion of women sleeping rough, which stood at 24 percent (11 individuals) in November 2018
+- 19 percent of rough sleepers were identified as women (nine individuals).
+This is the same proportion of women sleeping rough as the seven who were counted in March

-- Another 19 percent of people (seven individuals) had accommodation in Oxford but chose to sleep out on the night - a significant increase on the two individuals (4 percent) who chose to sleep out in November even though they had accommodation available
+- One person (two percent) had accommodation in Oxford but chose to sleep out on the night - a significant decrease on the seven individuals (19 percent) who chose to sleep out in March even though they had accommodation available

-- The largest proportion of people sleeping rough were aged between 36-49 years old with 15 (41 percent) found in this age range - the same proportion as in November
+- The largest proportion of people sleeping rough were aged between 36-49 years old with 18 (38 percent) found in this age range - compared with 15 (41 percent) in March

-- The average age of rough sleepers during this count was 46
+- The average age of rough sleepers during this count was 44.
+In March it was 46

-- The majority of rough sleepers in Oxford are UK nationals, with 22 counted (59 percent).
-This is a decrease from the 29 (64 percent) counted in November
+- The majority of rough sleepers in Oxford are UK nationals, with 32 counted (67 percent).
+This is an increase from the 22 (59 percent) counted in March

-- Five people sleeping rough (14 percent) had no recourse to public funds - a decrease from November, when 11 individuals (24 percent) had no recourse to public funds
+- Five people sleeping rough (10 percent) had no recourse to public funds - a proportional decrease from March, when five individuals (16 percent) had no recourse to public funds

-- Rough sleepers averaged four separate and overlapping support needs, with mental health issues and difficulty sustaining accommodation being the most common (11 and 12 individuals respectively)
+- Rough sleepers averaged three separate and overlapping support needs, with mental health and physical health issues being the most common (32 and 22 individuals respectively)

-- Six people (16 percent) had a confirmed local connection to Oxford, the same number as November (proportionally, 13 percent)
+- Five people sleeping rough (10 percent) had a local connection to Oxford, compared to six (16 percent) in March

-- Four people (11 percent) had a confirmed local connection to another district in Oxfordshire, compared to seven people (16 percent) in November
+- As in March, four people (8 percent) had a confirmed local connection to another district in Oxfordshire

 You can get more detailed reports of bi-monthly street counts by emailing the Rough Sleeping and Single Homelessness team at [email protected]